al-pals/al-pals.github.io/_posts/2025-09-01-draft-and-intros.md

 {: .box-error}
 **Woody's Draft Grade for Armon: D**
 Brock Bowers might have a very bad year.
-Every time Woody has to have hair removed, it's because he has to go to vet.
+Every time Woody has to have hair removed, it's because he has to get shaved in preparation to undergo a procedure at the vet.
 Vet is HORRIBLE AND SCARY PLACE WHERE THEY TORTURE YOU.
 And based off of his hair, it looks like Brock spent ALL SUMMER AT THE VET!!!
 HOW IS HE SUPPOSED TO PLAY FOOTBALL NOW?!?

 ## Drew (@dhanford)